ironsource-mobile/Flutter-SDK/README.md

 To prevent this, do the following:

-- Add `xmls:tools` to AndroidManifest.xml of your project.
+- Add `xmlns:tools` to AndroidManifest.xml of your project.
 - Add `tools:replace="android:label"` to the `application` tag.

 ## iOS Configuration